 Are irregular periods normal while breastfeeding?
-Can menstruation stop as a result of breastfeeding?
+Can menstruation stop and then start again as a result of breastfeeding?

 Can you get pregnant while breasting?

-Finally, with all those missed or irregular periods, how are you supposed to know if you are pregnant?
+Finally, with all those missed or irregular periods, how are you supposed to know if you’re pregnant?
 Can you get pregnant at all?
 Yep.
 It’s a pretty huge misconception that you can’t get pregnant while breastfeeding.
+Even if you aren’t getting a period, you can still ovulate.
 In most women fertility is decreased while breastfeeding, but not non-existent.
 You can be on the look-out for other pregnancy symptoms if you experience no periods at all, especially when protective measures may have failed, or if you want to be extra cautious take a pregnancy test every month.